 For another royally good experience, head to the wine gardens.
 Clustered around the edge of town, mostly in the legendary Vienna Woods, wine-garden restaurants feature cold-cut buffets paired with fine Austrian wines in an old-village atmosphere with strolling musicians.
 If you visit in fall, try Sturm, the semi-fermented new wine made from the season's first grape harvest and only available in autumn.
-Many locals claim that it takes several years of practice to distinguish between Sturm wine and vinegar.
+Many locals claim that it takes several years of practice to distinguish between Sturm and vinegar.
 The red version is so hearty and fruity that locals say "Eat up!" when toasting with it.

 Of the many wine-garden suburbs, Grinzing is the most famous and lively.
 To avoid tour groups, try Nussdorf, popular with Viennese.
 Music-lovers head to Heiligenstadt to visit the Beethovenhaus wine garden, where the composer lived and began work on his Ninth Symphony.

 Within Vienna, you'll find a colorful pub on nearly every street corner, filled with poetry teachers and their students, couples loving without touching, housewives on their way home from cello lessons, and waiters who enjoy serving hearty, affordable food and drinks.

 From July through early September, a thriving people scene erupts each evening in the park on Rathausplatz, the welcoming park in front of the City Hall, where free concerts are broadcast on a giant screen.
 Scores of food stands and picnic tables are set up.
 There are no plastic cups, just real plates and glasses — Vienna wants the quality of dining experience to be as good as the music that's about to begin.
 Thousands of folding chairs face a 60-foot-wide screen up against the building's Neo-Gothic facade.
 The program differs every night, with filmed performances ranging from opera and classical concert to more contemporary fare.
-But even if you're not visiting in summer, you can get your fill of music by seeing the famous Vienna Boys' Choir, the world-renowned opera, or a hokey Mozart or Strauss concert performed by powdered-wigged musicians.
+But even if you're not visiting in summer, you can get your fill of music by seeing the famous Vienna Boys' Choir, the city's world-renowned opera, or a hokey Mozart or Strauss concert performed by powdered-wigged musicians.